 • Common Tools: ping0.cc, ipinfo.io, etc. (copy directly to the browser);

-• Judgment Criteria: If the result is marked “Residential”, it is a residential IP; if marked “Data Center/IDC”, it is a data center IP.
+• Judgment Criteria: If the result is marked “Residential”, it is a native IP; if marked “Data Center/IDC”, it is a data center IP.

 II.
-Core Differences Between Residential IPs and Data Center IPs
+Core Differences Between Native IPs and Data Center IPs

 Owning EntityIndividual users, provided by home broadband operators such as China Telecom, China Mobile, and China UnicomEnterprises/service providers, provided by IDC data centers or cloud service providers like Alibaba Cloud and Tencent Cloud